-Code is available on GitHub: MichalZalecki/express-errors-handling.
+The code is available on GitHub: MichalZalecki/express-errors-handling.

 Using Celebrate with Joi is a quick and easy way to validate your schema and respond with a well-formatted error message.
-It also helps to keep your controllers lean, so you can assume that data from the request payload is well formatted.
+It also helps keep your controllers lean, so you can assume that data from the request payload is well formatted.

 enhanceHandler which is a higher order function that formats the output and sets the correct status based on the returned value from the actual route handler.

-The essential part of the
+The essential part of

 To better understand each case that is handled by

-enhanceHandler, read the tests on GitHub.
+enhanceHandler, read these tests on GitHub.

 enhanceHandler just pass an actual route handler as a parameter and you can now return Boom errors from your controllers.